UmutKedik/Heat_transfer_js_exercise/README.md

 ☀️ Solar Water Tank Simulation (HTML/CSS/JS)

-This small project is something I built to play around with how a solar-heated water tank might behave over time.
+This small project is something play around with how a solar-heated water tank might behave over time.
 The goal wasn’t to create a perfect scientific model, but to have a simple browser-based simulation where you can change a few parameters and see how the tank temperature moves.
 Everything runs inside the browser—no backend, no frameworks, just plain JS + a chart.

 I tried to keep the logic readable so I can adjust things later if needed.